 With increased scrutiny by financial authorities on lending practices, banks have tightened their requirements, impacting investors trying to secure finance for property.
 Here are 4 practical steps investors can take to better their serviceability.

 2017 marked a year of increased scrutiny of banking lending practices by the Australian Prudential Regulations Authority (APRA), resulting in banks implementing tougher procedures for obtaining investment finance.
-The guidelines had a profound effect, with numerous investors in our latest investor survey indicating that securing finance is now the biggest barrier to starting or growing a portfolio.
+The guidelines had a profound effect, with numerous investors in our 2018 investor survey indicating that securing finance is now the biggest barrier to starting or growing a portfolio.

 One key factor in obtaining finance approval is serviceability: banks must minimise the risk of defaults on repayments, and therefore will calculate how able you are to service (pay back) your loan over its lifetime.
 They use bank-specific calculators to compare your income (job income, rental income, child support etc.) to your outgoings, which includes living costs, debt and ongoing costs.

 Due to the APRA interventions over the last 2 years, banks now take a far more conservative approach in their serviceability assessment and therefore, despite being able to service a loan based on your own calculations, in a bank’s system you may not pass the serviceability test.

 Here are four practical steps you can take to improve your chances of success:

 Step 1 – Easy credit is a liability